akanimax/Homecoming/README.md

 2) >>>>help //To view all the commands <br>
 <br>
 #####Description:<br>
 This application maintains a single hidden log file that contains all the metadata for the inserted files and the actual data in the FileSystem.
-The application is intended to provide the requirements for the scenarios mentioned in Mr. Ramesh's case.<br>
+The application is intended to provide an insight into how the unix operating system works.<br>
 <br>
 Features:<br>
 1) Simple format of file storage in the fileSystem.<br>